-Students receiving remittances from home are advised to obtain them in checks on New Orleans banks or in Post Office or Express money orders.
+Students receiving remittances from home are advised to obtain them in Cashier's checks on New Orleans or New York banks, or in Post Office or Express money orders.
+Students have difficulty in cashing personal checks drawn on out-of-town banks.